SuperOfficeDocs/crmscript/docs/api-reference/classes/NSBLOBAgent/NSBLOBAgent.md

 # NSBLOBAgent

-Collection of all services that works with binary objects (BLOBS), e.g. Images and documents.
+Collection of all services that work with binary objects (BLOBS).
+For example, images and documents.

+## Example

 ```crmscript
 NSBLOBAgent agent;